 The truth about becoming more confident

-I was recording a bonus interview for the upcoming launch of The Career Toolkit program with a dear client yesterday.
-The topic was confidence.
-We were talking about her 26 year career journey and how confidence has impacted her throughout – both negatively and positively.
-It was a juicy and super helpful conversation that I know members will gain such great insight from.
+I was speaking with a dear client recently, about her 26 year career journey and how confidence has impacted her throughout – both negatively and positively.

 “Confidence changes in baby steps.”